Business activities of the Chinese military

-During part of the 1980s and 90s, the Central Military Commission (CMC) of the Chinese Communist Party (CCP) allowed the People's Liberation Army (PLA) and the People's Armed Police (PAP) to legally engage in business and trade.
-This policy was officially promulgated on April 2, 1985.
-Later, the CMC believed that its drawbacks were too great, so it gradually rolled back the decision.
-On December 15, 1998, the PLA and PAP completed the decoupling of most of their operating enterprises.
+During part of the 1980s and 1990s, the Central Military Commission (CMC) of the Chinese Communist Party (CCP) allowed the People's Liberation Army (PLA) and the People's Armed Police (PAP) to legally engage in business and trade.
+This policy was officially promulgated on 2 April 1985.
+Later, the CMC believed that its drawbacks of this policy were too great, so it gradually rolled back the decision.
+On 15 December 1998, the PLA and PAP completed the decoupling of most of their operating enterprises.
 In July 2019, the CMC announced the cessation of all paid services by the military.
-Only the Xinjiang Production and Construction Corps (XPCC) still operates its own businesses.
+Currently, only the Xinjiang Production and Construction Corps (XPCC) still operates its own businesses.

 Promulgation and implementation

-In 1985, at the enlarged meeting of the Central Military Commission of the Chinese Communist Party, Deng Xiaoping, Chairman of the Central Military Commission, advocated saving military expenditure for the sake of reform and opening up.
+In 1985, at the enlarged meeting of the Central Military Commission (CMC) of the Chinese Communist Party (CCP), Deng Xiaoping, Chairman of the Central Military Commission, advocated saving military expenditure for the sake of reform and opening up.
 As a result, tight military expenditure gradually became a prominent problem faced by the central government and governments at all levels at that time.
 Under this background, the military was allowed to engage in business.
-On April 2, 1985, the General Staff, General Political Department and General Logistics Department of the Chinese People's Liberation Army formulated the "Interim Provisions on the Military Engagement in Production, Operation and Foreign Trade", which was forwarded and implemented by the State Council and the Central Military Commission on May 4 of the same year.
+On 2 April 1985, the General Staff Department, the General Political Department and the General Logistics Department of the People's Liberation Army (PLA) formulated the Interim Provisions on the Military Engagement in Production, Operation and Foreign Trade, which was forwarded and implemented by the State Council and the CMC on 4 May 1985.
 The "Interim Provisions" made clear provisions on the production, operation and foreign trade activities of the troops.
 The main contents include: